lukeoson/lukeoson-mkdocs/docs/blog/posts/post05-event-autocon1.md

 The [AutoCon](https://networkautomation.forum/autocon1) conferences have been remarkable gatherings of our network automation tribe.
 The [Network Automation Forum (NAF)](https://networkautomation.forum) has fostered an engaged, curious community that's pushing toward what's possible in automated network infrastructure.
 We’re all very thankful for the passion of [Chris](https://www.linkedin.com/in/cgrundemann/) & [Scott](https://www.linkedin.com/in/scottrobohn/) in their efforts to bring ‘*our people*’ together… and we hope they get very rich along the way!
 They deserve all the accolades, and more besides. *Take a Bow.* :boom:{ .bounce }

-??? question "Help Me Understand the Money Flow - RFC"
+??? question "Side Note: Help Me Understand the Money Flow - RFC"
     They say you should follow the money... and I’m eager to better grasp the macro economics of our sector in transition.
 A theme I’ll be exploring in more depth later.
 As my career progresses, i'm looking for ways to add extreme business value structurally - beyond incremental business efficiency in project delivery and design.
 I want to lead.
 My initial presumption is we are seeing a slow burn realignment of allocated capital that will be of great benefit to the thought leaders in our space.
 If anyone can help me understand this better… please reach out.

     I’m patient - but I too would like to be rich before I die: